elgatosf/translate/README.md

 | `formality` | `"less"`, `"prefer_less"`, `"default"`, `"prefer_more"`, `"more"` | Formality of the translations. |          |

 ### TargetLanguage

+Target languages the source texts will be translated to.

 | Name        | Type                                                              | Description                                                                                                                      | Required |
 | ----------- | ----------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------- | -------- |